Jyb38/OldAndNewSchoolCpplus/README.md

 # OldAndNewSchoolCpplus
-Exec time optimization by going through rvalue references :
+Exec time optimization by going through rvalue references.
 The code realizes the timing of standard operations of creation, copy, and assignment for some large objects.
 First one object only handles the Rule of Three as if computed by oldest version of C++  : destructor, copy constructor, copy assignment operator.
 Second object on the other hand implements the so-called Rule of Five  : as before, moreover move constructor and move assignment operator.